English Learners

 Academic Language

 Academic Language is the language typically found in textbooks, used daily in classrooms, and presented on tests.
 It is the language that students must master in order to succeed in any content area, such as science, social studies, language arts, or math.
 Mastering Academic Language is a challenge for all students.
 Any student may struggle with tasks that require proficiency with Academic Language..
 Research clearly shows that it is especially challenging for students with limited exposure to that language outside of school.
-More specifically, Academic Language proficiency is believed to be one of the most important factors in the academic success of English Learners (ELs).
+More specifically, Academic Language proficiency is believed to be one of the most important factors in the academic success of Multilingual Learners (MLs).

 Academic Language generally refers to language that is necessary for learners to perform successfully in academic contexts.
 In the late 1970s, Jim Cummins helped to focus educational research on a distinction between English spoken in classrooms and English spoken on the playground - Cognitive Academic Language Proficiency (CALP) and Basic Interpersonal Communication Skills (BICS).
 As students learn English, it is critical that language instruction is centered on the Academic Language of content areas, where students make use of specialized vocabulary, grammar, language functions and structures, and text types.